chanyl-nicole/CFG_Nano_Project_Travel/README.md

 	ii) 'Months', where each entry refers to a summer month and these are given unique ids; iii) 'Weather', where each entry refers to a weather type and these are given unique ids; iv) 'Essential_items', where each entry refers to an essential item and the weather type for which that item is suggested as essential;
-	v) 'City', where each entry refers to a city, its country, each summer month and the expected weather for that city during that month;
+	v) 'City', where each entry refers to a city, it's country, each summer month and the expected weather for that city during that month;
-	vi) 'My_Essentials', which is an empty table that will be populated with items inputted by the user.
+	vi) 'My_Essentials', which is an empty table that will be populated with items inputted by the user whilst running the travel app.

 2) config.py:

 	- Contains the 'host' name, 'user' name and 'password' stored as variables needed to be used by the function that establishes a connection with the sql database.
+	****N.B the user needs to enter their mysql password into the string field in line 3 of this file, otherwise will fail to connect to the database.****
-This function is defined in the module db_utils.py.
+	- This function is defined in the module db_utils.py.

 3) db_utils.py:

 	- This module contains the functions needed for establishing a connection to the database, querying the database and adding data to it.
-	- The functions on it do the following: i) retrieve data on the summer months in which the user can choose to travel; ii) retrieve the expected weather type for the top 8 European destinations for the chosen month;  iii) retrieve the essential items needed for travelling in that type of weather; iv) allow the app to insert data on the database table for personal essential items for the trip (to be inputed by the user); and v) delete the data on this last table so the table is emptied before the app is run again.
+	- The functions in this file do the following:
+	i) retrieve data on the summer months in which the user can choose to travel; ii) retrieve the expected weather type for the top 8 European destinations for the chosen month; iii) retrieve the essential items needed for travelling in that type of weather;
+	iv) allow the app to insert data on the database table for personal essential items for the trip (to be inputed by the user);
+	v) delete the data on this last table so the table is emptied before the app is run again.

 4) app.py: